Texthead/SD-Save-File-Info/SAVE-FILE-INFO.md

 Sonic the Hedgehog, Sonic Dash, and other intellectual properties are owned by SEGA or their respective owner(s).
 The information present here does not exist for any malicious intentions.
 ## Format
-Content in a SD Save File doesn't follow an explicit sequence and so a fields placement in a Save File isn't indicitive of what it corresponds to in-game; headers are used on the line above to identify what a field represents, as an example:
+The placement of a field in a SD Save File isn't indicitive of what it corresponds to in-game, so headers are used on the line above the aforementioned field to identify what it represents, as an example:
 Header             | Field
 -------------------|-------
 RingsAsBlaze_Total | 377